 ADVANCING BLACK HOMEOWNERSHIP

-NOIR BLACK CHAMBER OF COMMERCE INC. is excited to announce the launch of its NOIRBCC EHOME AMERICA HUD CERTIFIED HOMEBUYER PROGRAM AND CERTIFICATE COURSE!
-This new online platform makes it easier for black and brown families to become homeowners, and it allows the chamber to continue its mission to move black and brown families from renting and redlining to homeownership.
+Noir Black Chamber of Commerce Inc. is excited to announce the launch of its online HUD-Approved Homebuyer Educations Certificate Course, in partnership with eHome America!
+This new online platform makes it easier for black families to become homeowners, and it allows the chamber to continue its mission to move black and brown families from renting and redlining to homeownership.

 The Chamber’s homebuyer education program is unique in that it a FREE program that “walks with” each client through the entire process towards homeownership.
-The program begins with identifying which type of homebuyer the client is, followed by connecting them to a credit restoration and repair organization, NOIRBCC eHome America online course, a bank, city’s down payment assistance program, a realtor, an insurance broker, then a financial planner to assist the family plan for its future.
+The program begins with identifying which type of homebuyer the client is, followed by connecting them to a credit restoration and repair organization, online homebuyer education course, mortgage lenders, city’s down payment assistance program (If program is available in your city), a realtor, an insurance broker, then a financial planner to assist the family plan for its future.

 As the country grapples with an affordable housing crisis, there’s an even larger issue of closing the gap in homeownership rates among Black Americans due to redlining and deed-restricted covenants, which made it impossible for Black families to own homes.
 Since the 2008 financial crisis, the Black homeownership rate has fallen behind; and the gap between Black and white homeownership is now wider than it was more than 50 years ago, right before the 1968 Fair Housing Act was enacted to create equal housing opportunities for minorities, according to a report by the Urban Institute.

 In an effort to assist black individuals and families move toward homeownership, Noir Black Chamber of Commerce Inc. created a free eleven step homebuyer education program that supports and guides clients through each of the eleven steps towards homeownership.